cis163-gvsu/w24-classmaterial/misc-files/exceptions/trace-activity.md

 ```

-What is the output of self code?
+What is the output of this code?